-\\\Text of the number of the shares in his/her account with the PCD consecution in the number of shares in his/her account with the PCD consecution in the number of shares in his/her account with the number of shares in his/h participant.
-Out of the 3,921,388,177 common shares in the name of PCD Nominee account with the PCD Corporation, 1,942,832,804 or 7.0033% of the voting stocks for the account of Deutsche Bank Manila (DB), The Company has no record relating to the power to decide how the shares held by PCVD are voted.
-As advised to the Company, none of DB or any of its customers beneficially owns more than 5% of the Company's common shares.
+Each beneficial owner of shares through a PCD participant is the beneficial owner to the extent of the number of shares in his account with the PCD participant.
+Out of the 7,486,033,913 common shares registered in the name of PCD Nominee Corporation, 1,955,775,961 or 7.04044% of the voting stock is for the account of The Hongkong and Shanghai Banking Corporation (HSBC) and 1,884,494,591 or 6.78384% of the voting stock is for the account of Deutsche Bank Manila (DB).
+The Company has no record relating to the power to decide how the shares held by PCD are to be voted.
+As advised to the Company, none of HSBC, DB or any of its customers beneficially owns more than 5% of the Company's common shares.